-The bushman, or san people, have lived in the Kalahari for 20 000 years as hunter-gatherers.
-Until very recently, they were living as they did thousands of years ago, though some of them have been adapting to modernity in the last decades.
+The bushman, or san people, have lived in the Kalahari as hunter-gatherers for 20,000 years.
+Until recently, they were living as they did thousands of years ago, though some have been adapting to modernity in the last decades.

 #4 Herds of Elephants

-Botswana is home to more than 130 000 elephants making it the best country in the world for seeing African Elephants in the wild.
-Chobe National park, in particular, is famous for its huge herds of elephants.
+Botswana is home to more than 130,000 elephants, making it the best country in the world for seeing African Elephants in the wild.
+Chobe National Park, in particular, is famous for its vast herds of elephants.

 The Chobe River used to be only a part of the ancient elephant migration route, but with the civil war in Angola and the war of liberation in Namibia, the elephants fell victim to mass poaching.
 While all this happened, Botswana was a stable country, and more importantly, it developed tight protection for the elephants thus, its populations stabilized while the others almost vanished.

 Almost 40% of Botswana is covered with national parks and wildlife reserves, providing large areas for animals to roam and prosper.
 A country with such diverse and rich wildlife had to develop a critical tourism industry.
 Thus, Botswana invested in luxury safaris and resorts, becoming famous worldwide for its fly-in safaris and high-end travel.